trealla-prolog/trealla/README.md

 Hash a plain-text data string to a hexadecimal byte string representing the cryptographic strength hashed value.
 The options are *algorithm(Name)* where *Name* can be *sha256*, *sha384* or *sha512* at the moment.
-If it is a variable it will be unified with the default *sha256* algorithm.
+If it is a var it will be unified with the default *sha256* algorithm.
 This predicate is only available when compiled with OpenSSL...